Search

 Highest Altitude: 2,980 m/9,777 ft Tortong

-The Kanchenjunga South Base camp Trek is getting tougher by the day as another day of climbing tough ascents continues.
-After leaving Yamphuding, most hikers go directly to Tortong.
-You will follow a well-maintained trail with steps through historic rhododendron trees as you trek to Lasiya (Lamite) Bhanjyang.
+The Kanchenjunga South Base Camp Trek is getting tougher by the day as you gain a lot of altitude.
+Leaving Yamphudin, the trail climbs steadily through beautiful rhododendron forests and stone steps leading to Lasiya (Lamite) Bhanjyang.
 From Lasiya, the path leads down to a grassy pass.
 You can see Mt.
 Jannu, also known as Kumbakarna, to the northeast, above a large landslip.
-Next, you will climb about 150 meters, then navigate a muddy zigzag through a beautiful forest to reach the Simbuwa Khola.
-After that, you will ascend to Tortong, where you will spend the night.

 Itinerary Details